 Historically, Amkor has generally made stock option grants to executives on an annual basis with time-based vesting requiring continued service through each vesting date, although options are not always granted each year.
 The primary purpose of stock option grants at Amkor is to align all executives with each other and stockholders with a common goal of long-term stockholder value creation.
 Amkor believes that stock options motivate executives by allowing them to share in the value they create for stockholders.
-With the exception of a stock option grant to Ms. Solomon in connection with her promotion to Chief Financial Officer, we did not grant any stock options to our named executive officers in 2007.
-Amkor feels that stock options issued with exercise prices equal to fair market value on the date of grant that have a time-based vesting requirement can be an effective tool because the stock options only produce value to the extent that the employee continues to be employed by us and the stock price increases, which in turn creates value for all stockholders.
+Amkor believes that stock options issued with exercise prices equal to fair market value on the date of grant that have a time-based vesting requirement can be an effective tool because the stock options only produce value to the extent that the employee continues to be employed by us and the stock price increases, which in turn creates value for all stockholders.

-The number of stock options granted to our executive officers, and the frequency of such option grants is determined by the Chief Executive Officer and approved by the Compensation Committee.
+The number of stock options granted to our executive officers (other than the Chief Executive Officer), and the frequency of such option grants is determined by the Chief Executive Officer and approved by the Compensation Committee.
 Although a number of factors are considered, the number of stock options granted to our executive officers is determined on a case-by-case, discretionary basis, rather than on a formula basis.
 Factors considered include the input of our Chief Executive Officer, individual performance potential and any retention concerns.
-In 2006, we engaged a compensation consulting firm to assess our stock option and equity granting procedures and practices and to make recommendations on possible improvements.
-In February 2007, based on the compensation consulting firm's review, the Compensation Committee adopted a new Equity Award Policy which covers the procedures for approval and granting of stock options and other equity awards to employees.
+Based on these factors, the Compensation Committee reviewed and approved the option grants awarded to our executive officers in 2008.
+Options are granted to our executive officers under our Equity Award Policy which covers the procedures for approval and granting of stock options and other equity awards to employees.